google/wasefire/book/src/applet/prelude/usb.md

 ```

 To be able to update the time left in the terminal we must read from the USB
-serial asynchronously using `usb::serial::Reader`.
-We create a reader by
+serial asynchronously using `serial::Reader`.
+We create a reader by providing a
-providing a mutable buffer to which the reader will write the received bytes.
+mutable buffer to which the reader will write the received bytes.

 ```rust,no_run,noplayground
 {{#include usb.rs:process_reader}}